Weixin-Ma/Triplet-Graph/README.md

 We use semantic label from SemanticKitti and RangeNet++.
 You can download them from [SemanticKitti](http://www.semantic-kitti.org/) and [RangeNet++](https://github.com/PRBonn/lidar-bonnetal).

 For your convenience, you can download all required data [here](https://drive.google.com/file/d/1_BmwHdPqelCiq7tuWky8qiTGhJ1i5ER2/view?usp=sharing) (onely seq-06 is available).
+Unzip `test_data.zip` to folder `src/Triplet-Graph`.

 ## Run
 We provide three different `launch` files.